z0gSh1u/z0gSh1u.github.io/docs/home/projects.md

 ## [typed-webgl](https://github.com/z0gSh1u/typed-webgl)

-**Status:** Completed (Team)
-**Language/Tech Stack:** TypeScript + WebGL
+_Completed (Team) / TypeScript + WebGL_

-Our undergraduate course project for "Computer Graphics".
-The main content includes implementing basic 2D/3D model rendering, transformations, shaders, trackball, first-person 3D space roaming, skybox, materials, lighting, etc., using WebGL.
+Course project for "Computer Graphics".
+Implementing basic 2D/3D model rendering, transformations, shaders, trackball, first-person 3D space roaming, skybox, materials, lighting, etc., using WebGL.
 We built a basic framework with TypeScript and completed all requirements, achieving high scores.
 The project can be played at [zxuuu.cloud/seucg](https://zxuuu.cloud/typed-webgl/).

 <img src="/projects/webgl.png" width="400px">

 ## [chinadle](https://github.com/z0gSh1u/chinadle)

-**Status:** Completed
-**Language/Tech Stack:** Vue 3 + mitt + Tailwind CSS
+_Completed / Vue 3 + mitt + Tailwind CSS_

 Inspired by the popularity of the word-guessing game [Wordle](https://www.powerlanguage.co.uk/wordle/) and [Worldle](https://worldle.teuteuf.fr/), this project allows you to guess famous Chinese landmarks within a limited number of attempts based on direction and distance hints.
 It was developed when Vue 3 was still maturing, utilizing some of its features, mitt for event bus communication, and Tailwind CSS for quick page layout.